IBM/cloud-pak-deployer/README.md

  --ibm-cloud-api-key ${IBM_CLOUD_API_KEY}
 ```

-After the installation is completed, the Terraform tfstate file is stored into the vault.
-When re-running the automation script it fetches the tfstate file from the vault.
+When running the command, the container will be run as a daemon and the command will tail-follow the logs.
+You can press Ctrl-C at any time to interrupt the logging but the container will continue to run int eh background.

 If you need to interrupt the automation, use CTRL-C to stop the output then use:
 ```